-In this report, students with "missing" neighborhood income quintile values are those who have met the sample restrictions described above, but that (1) we were unable to geocode or (2) were geocoded to a tract for which ACS does not publicly publish income data.
-These missing rates range from 7.6% to 9.0% depending on the student group (undergraduates or freshmen) and the year.
-The inability to geocode (rather than geocoding to a tract without income data) accounts for nearly all of these missing cases.
-Geocoding non-matches typically arise from issues relating to the quality of address data, such as P.O. boxes and incomplete street addresses.
-These conditions may be correlated with both neighborhood and household income.
-The higher missing rates for freshman in fall 2023 are due to the unavailability of maps created after 2020 for use with our geocoding software.
-In general, geocoding success decreases as maps become older as new streets and addresses are not included on older maps.
-Given that first addresses from 2023 (which are more likely to reflect mapping changes from after 2020) make up a higher share of fall 2023 freshman than fall 2023 undergraduates, this issue is more pronounced among the freshman population.
+In this report, students with missing neighborhood income quintile values are those who have met the sample restrictions described above, but that (1) we were unable to geocode to either a tract or a ZIP code (including all PO Box addresses) or (2) were geocoded to a tract (or a ZIP code which overlaps such a tract) for which ACS does not publicly publish income data.
+These missing rates range from 1.2 percent to 2.1 percent depending on the student group (undergraduates or freshmen) and the year.
+The inability to geocode (rather than geocoding to a tract or ZIP code without income data) accounts for nearly all of these missing cases.
+Geocoding non-matches typically arise from issues relating to the quality of address data such as PO Box addresses and incomplete street addresses.
+Address quality may be correlated with both neighborhood and household income.